LouisMazel/maz-ui/packages/docs/docs/composables/use-form-validator.md

 npm install valibot
 ```

+## Best Practices

+1. Use typed Valibot schemas to ensure type consistency.
+2. Choose the appropriate validation mode based on your form's needs.
+3. Use `useFormField` for fine-grained management of each form field.
+4. Take advantage of the validation events returned by `useFormField` to properly bind fields.
+5. Use the `handleSubmit` returned by `useFormValidator` to handle form submission securely.
+6. Leverage computed values like `isValid`, `hasError`, `errorMessage`, etc to control your user interface state.

+## Validation Modes

+- `lazy`: (default) Validates only on value changes
+- `aggressive`: Validates all fields immediately and on every change
+- `eager`: (recommended) Validates on initial blur (if not empty), then on every change **(requires `useFormField` to add validation events)**
+- `blur`: Validates only on focus loss **(requires `useFormField` to add validation events)**
+- `progressive`: Validates the field at each user interaction (value change or blur).
+The first validation state (isValid, hasError or errorMessage appearance) will only be available when the field entry is valid or at blur.
+Then the validation will be as for the `lazy` mode for the next interactions **(requires `useFormField` to add validation events)**

 ## Basic Usage (lazy mode)

 In this example, we will create a simple form with three fields: `name`, `age`, and `country`.
 The form will be validated in `lazy` mode, which means that the fields will be validated on every change.